 Each parish council is also required to adopt a Code of Conduct.
-If you wish to inspect a Parish Council's Code of Conduct, you should inspect any website operated by the parish council and request the parish clerk to allow you to inspect the parish council's Code of Conduct.
+If you wish to inspect a Parish Council's Code of Conduct, you should do so by going to the website operated by the parish council and request the parish clerk to allow you to inspect the parish council's Code of Conduct.